DOI-USGS/cdi-software-tutorials-2025/ide-git-integration/popular-ides.md

 xychart-beta
-    title "Top 5 IDEs Used by Professional Developers" x-axis [Vim, Notepad++, IntelliJ IDEA, Visual Studio, Visual Studio Code] y-axis "Percent of Respondants that Use the IDE  (%)" 0 --> 100 bar [21.6, 24, 27.9, 29.7, 74]
+    title "Top 5 IDEs Used by Professional Developers" x-axis [Vim, Notepad++, IntelliJ IDEA, Visual Studio, Visual Studio Code] y-axis "Percent of Respondents that Use the IDE  (%)" 0 --> 100 bar [21.6, 24, 27.9, 29.7, 74]
 ```